lukaszkukla/ventdes/README.md

 * In the Automatic deploys section, click **Enable Automatic Deploys**.
 This updates every time GitHub code is pushed
 * To complete the process click on the **Deploy Brach** button in the Manual deploy section, this will take a few seconds to complete while Heroku builds the app
 * A message will appear informing you that the app was successfully deployed and a **View** button will bring you to the live site

+### Stripe
+* Visit Stripe by following this [link](https://dashboard.stripe.com/register "Stirpe")
+* And register for an account, for this project as it is only set up for test payments the *activate payments* section can be skipped.
+* From the dashboard, click on the *Developers* and then on the lefthand side, *Webhooks*.
+* Click on the *Add endpoint button* and paste in the Heroku URL with `/checkout/wh/` included on the end, for example, this project would be `https://ventdes.herokuapp.com/checkout/wh/`
+* Add an optional description if required
+* Click the *Select events* button and mark the checkbox for *Select all events*, then click * Add events*.
+* Scroll to the very bottom of the page and then click *Add endpoint*
+* From the webhook page under the URL, reveal the Signing secret, this will need to be added to Heroku config vars as STRIPE_WH_SECRET.
+* Still in the developer's section of Stripe, click on the *API keys* link on the left, the *Publishable key* (STRIPE_PUBLIC_KEY) and *Secret key* (STRIPE_SECRET_KEY) will also be needed to be added to Heroku config vars.

+### Email setup
+This project is using Gmail as its email provider.
+Other providers can be used but the setup will differ slightly.

+* Create a Gmail account, or log in if you already have an account
+* At the top right waffle menu select *Account*, then on the left of the screen select *Security*
+* In the *Signing into Google* section turn on 2-step verification and then click *Get started*
+* Enter your password and select a verification method
+* Go back to the security page and under the 2-step verification there is a new option called *App passwords*, click it.
+* In the select app dropdown, select *Mail*
+* In the select device dropdown, select *Other* and type in *Django*
+* The app password will be shown, copy this and add it to the Heroku config vars as EMAIL_HOST_PASS.

 \
 &nbsp;